Q: What is a Home Team?

-You are in the process of planning to register for Threads.
+You are in the process of planning to register for EnRoute.
 This HTL Q&A Section is meant to provide further information about the registration process, highlight some important information about our registration process, and to assist you in the Home Team building process.

 Q: What is a Home Team?

 A: A Home Team is the basic unit within the Gathering.
 Home Teams are made up of youth travelling and experiencing CLAY together, along with their leaders.
 A Home Team is made up of a Primary Home Team Leader (PHTL) and up to nine additional members (maximum eight youth and any number of HTLs or LITs for a maximum total of ten per Home Team including the PHTL).